-Although Stretch Marks are medically benign, for many women, they are a source of annoyance.
-They are caused when skin is overstretched, which is what commonly occurs during pregnancy.
-Indeed, between 75 to 90% of women develop stretch marks on their breasts, thighs and abdomen during pregnancy.
-To make matters worse, stretch marks seem to pop-up almost overnight during the third trimester, just when you think you are home-free with smooth, blemish-free skin.
+Although Stretch Marks are medically benign, they can be a source of annoyance.
+Between 75 to 90% of women develop stretch marks on their breasts, thighs and abdomen during pregnancy, when the skin stretches to accommodate a growing belly.
+To make matters worse, stretch marks seem to pop-up almost overnight during the third trimester just when you think you are home-free with smooth, blemish-free skin.
 The good news is that if you apply the following tips early in your pregnancy, stretch marks can be prevented from developing.

 Skin that is elastic and supple has a lower risk of developing stretch marks when stretched.
 Luckily, skin elasticity can be increased if you follow a two-fold approach that addresses nutrition and topical care.

-Retaining and increasing collagen formation is crucial for improving skin’s elasticity, and one of the best dietary sources of collagen is gelatin – this superfood not only boosts collagen formation, but also provides other trace minerals and nutrients that contribute to skin health.
+Nutrition: Retaining and increasing collagen formation is crucial for improving skin’s elasticity, and one of the best dietary sources of collagen is gelatin – this superfood not only boosts collagen formation, but also provides other trace minerals and nutrients that contribute to skin health.
 Bone broth is an excellent source of gelatin and is fairly easy to make.
-Try to drink at least a cup-full everyday, you can also use it in place of water to make soup, rice etc. Recipes for chicken and beef broth can be found at http://www.westonaprice.org/health-topics/broth-is-beautiful/
+Try to drink at least a cup-full everyday, you can also use it in place of water to make soup, rice etc.

 This cannot be overstated.
 Drink enough water!
 Lack of hydration can lead to dry, flaky, itchy skin - and dry skin does not stretch as easily as hydrated skin, which makes stretch marks more likely to occur.